y-ken/fluent-plugin-mysql-replicator/example/mysql_single_table_to_solr.md

 </match>
 ```

 When you use default core (won't specify), change the value of `tag_format` like below.
+On this case, the solr url will be set `http://localhost:8983/solr`

 ```
 <match replicator.**>